Dean McLaughlin (writer)

 Dean Benjamin McLaughlin, Jr. (born 1931) is an American science fiction writer.
 He was the son of astronomers Dean B. McLaughlin and Laura Elizabeth Hill Mclaughlin.

-His best-known work is "Hawk Among the Sparrows" (1968), which was nominated for both the Hugo Award and Nebula Award for Best Novella.
+His best-known work is Hawk Among the Sparrows (1968), which was nominated for both the Hugo Award and Nebula Award for Best Novella.

 It concerns a late-20th century fighter plane which travels through time, and tries to contend with World War I aircraft.
 Other works include Dawn (1980), a novel inspired by Isaac Asimov's "Nightfall".

-He has a novella, "Tenbrook of Mars," in the July/August 2008 issue of Analog.
+His novella, Tenbrook of Mars, appeared in the July/August 2008 issue of Analog.